The young man murmured and groggily opened his eyes.

 Vlad snarled and bared his fangs, rising to his feet as if lifted by some invisible force.
 He was as skinny as a rake, but his Georgian-era clothing and cape, with its high, stand-up collar made him intimidating.
 He gave a low, sadistic laugh as he slicked back his shiny, bluish-black hair.
 Malevolent shadows began darting across the ceiling, and beneath our feet the floor vibrated with a heavy scratching sound.
 The room seemed to darken.
 There was now no white at all in Vlad’s eyes; they were entirely black.
 He set a foul, ravenous glare upon Mossy and then inhaled deeply, intoxicated by the occasion.
 He gave Mossy a wicked grin, then lunged at him.

-Mossy planted his elbow firmly into Vlad’s face, and Vlad dropped to the floor with his hands cupped over his spectacularly broken nose.
-For a good five minutes he rolled around shrieking like a banshee.
-After a while, the rolling ceased and the shrieking diminished to a pathetic whimper.
-We sat Vlad up again against the wall, and he covered his blood-drenched face with his hands.
+Mossy planted his right fist firmly into Vlad’s face, and Vlad dropped to the floor with his hands cupped over his spectacularly broken nose.
+For a good minute he rolled around shrieking like a banshee.m, before the rolling ceased and the shrieking diminished to a pathetic whimper.
+We sat Vlad up again against the wall again, and he covered his blood-drenched face with his hands.

 “I don’t understand,” he finally said in a soft voice.
 “There were supposed to be two women here.
 I said I only wanted females.
 I was told they were women—athletes preparing for a competition.”